spacholski1225/10xdevs-training/useful-prompts/onboarding-without-gitlog.md

 Your final output should consist only of the markdown-formatted onboarding summary that you will save in .ai/onboarding.md and should not duplicate or rehash any of the work you did in the exploration section of the thinking block.
 Finish the work after you created document with a required structure and content.

-Begin your response with your exploration.
+Begin your response with your exploration